-It was either getting back to the books or occupying them with interesting and fun things to do as often as possible.
+It was either getting back to summer homeschooling (and avoid amnesia) or occupying them with interesting and fun things to do as often as possible.

 Of course, we couldn’t go galavanting around every day.
 My summer bucket list made sure that the warm weather didn’t slip by without creating wonderful memories.

 This summer doesn’t have to be any different.
 So grab your ice-tea (or iced-coffee) and sit down and search the internet for ideas and make a summer bucket list!